Ticket bookings to open at physical facilities across country, more trains to be announced: Rail Min

-Railway Minister Piyush Goyal on Thursday said booking of train tickets will resume at around 1.7 lakh common service centres across the country from Friday.
-Common Service Centres are physical facilities for delivering e-services of the government at rural and remote locations where availability of computers and internet is negligible or absent.
+Railway Minister Piyush Goyal on Thursday said booking of train tickets will resume at around 1.7 lakh common service centres across the country from Friday, making the service accessible to those in remote locations where the availability of computers and internet is negligible or absent.
+The minister said bookings will also resume at counters at specific railway stations over the next two to three days.
+"We have to take India towards normalcy.
+We are developing a protocol to identify the stations where counters can be opened.
+We have to ensure that there are no large crowds gathering at counters to book tickets, so we are studying the situation and devising a protocol towards it," Goyal said.

 ALSO READ